Top Hosts Reports

 Note

-This field makes it much easier for the user to understand and analyse the data displayed by WOCU.
-In the example, the host R1-bgp.a3sec.com, in its port Traffic_FastEthernet1/0 (Service field) has two different metrics: incoming traffic (metric_1_traffic_in) and outgoing traffic (metric_1_traffic_out).
+This field makes it much easier for the user to understand and analyze the data displayed by WOCU-Monitoring.
+A Service can have several metrics, in the example, the R1-bgp.a3sec.com Host, on its port Traffic_FastEthernet1/0 (Service field) has two different metrics: incoming traffic (metric_1_traffic_in) and outgoing traffic (metric_1_traffic_out).
 This field makes it easier to establish the relationship between the different metrics displayed for one or more of the Services of a Host.

 Time